AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Basic Settings

 To create an Area chart, use the {api:anychart#Area}anychart.Area(){api} chart constructor, and to create an Area series, call the {api:anychart.core.cartesian.series.Area}Area{api} method.
-By default, if you just pass the data to the Area chart constructor, it draws an Area series.
+By default, when you just pass the data to the Area chart constructor, it draws an Area series.

 Here is a sample demonstrating how a basic Area Chart is created: